Advertisement

 Can I do anything to help my depression at home?

-Outside of therapy, exercise is a healthy and natural way to help ease symptoms of depression.
-Exercise releases endorphins, morphine-like chemicals that make you feel good; it can also distract you from negative thoughts plaguing your mind, and gives you a sense of accomplishment.
+Outside of therapy, exercise is another healthy way to help ease symptoms of depression.
+Exercise releases endorphins, body chemicals that make you feel good.
+It can also distract you from negative thoughts and give you a sense of accomplishment.
 Try doing an at-home workout class or going for a short run outside.
 Even an unstructured workout, such as gardening or walking, can help improve your mood.
-It doesn’t need to be long for you to feel the effects; several studies have shown that 20 to 30 minutes a day, several times per week, can improve symptoms.
+It doesn’t need to be long for you to feel the effects, either.
+Several studies have shown that 20 to 30 minutes a day, several times per week, can improve symptoms.

-Aside from exercise, adequate sleep is crucial, and finding social support can be beneficial, too.
-Some support groups are online only, whereas others meet in person.
+Aside from exercise, getting adequate sleep is crucial, and finding social support can be beneficial for many people, too.
+Some support groups are online-only, whereas others meet in person.
 The Anxiety and Depression Association of America is a good place to begin your search.

 10 / 10